Leveraging Latent Features for Local Explanations: Introduction

+While our contributions are motivated by and related to CEM of \cite{CEM}, the ISIC Lesions and CelebA datasets are color images and hence models classifying them cannot be explained by CEM.
+We thus compare against other state-of-the-art methods described in the Experiments section.
+A third experiment with the grayscale image dataset Fashion-MNIST \cite{fashionmnist} that compares with CEM and maintains the benefits of our work is included for completeness.

-Please note our assumption that high-level interpretable features can be learned if not given is not the subject of this paper and has been addressed in multiple existing works, e.g., \cite{infogan, tcav}.
+Please note our assumption that high-level latent interpretable features can be learned if not given is not the subject of this paper and has been addressed in multiple existing works, e.g., \cite{infogan, tcav}.
 A key benefit to disentangled representations is interpretability as discussed in \cite{dipvae}.
-The practicality and interpretability of disentenagled features is further validated here by its use in the ISIC Lesions and Fashion-MNIST datasets.
+The practicality and interpretability of disentangled features is validated here by its use in the ISIC Lesions and Fashion-MNIST datasets.

-The three usecases show that our method can be applied to colored as well as grayscale images and to datasets that may or may not have high level attributes.
+The three usecases show that our method can be applied to color as well as grayscale images and to datasets that may or may not have high level attributes.
 It is important to note that our goal is not to generate interpretable models that are understood by humans, but rather to explain why a fixed model outputs a particular prediction.
 We conducted a human study which concludes that our method offers superior explanations compared to other methods, in particular because our contrastive explanations go beyond visual explanations, which is key to human comprehension. \eat{Moreover, for the PPs, we are able to select subsets of the image, i.e. superpixels that are sufficient to maintain the original classification, with the PPs being sparse both in the number of superpixels as well as the number of high-level semantic concepts they represent.}